bartrikers/jQueryUIDateTimePicker/README.md

   #### Date options
   _Custom date format_: set a custom date format to be used.
 See jQueryUI documentation (http://api.jqueryui.com/datepicker/#utility-formatDate) for possible formats

-  _Default date_: The default date.
+  _Default date_: The default date of the datapicker (attribute or string).
 Should be corresponding to the date format

   _Range_: Range in years.
 Can be either absolute (1970:2018) or relative (-10:+10)